ewolff/practical-microservices.com/index.md

 Eberhard Wolff has 15+ years of experience as architect and consultant - often at the intersection of business and technology.
-He is a Fellow at innoQ in Germany.
+He is a Fellow at INNOQ in Germany.
 He has given talks at international conferences and written more than 100 articles and books e.g. about Microservices and Continuous Delivery.
 His technological focus is on modern architectures - involving Cloud, Continuous Delivery, DevOps,